12 Best Freeride Longboards Of 2021 [Review & Buying Guide]

 The latest edition of the Landyachtz Wolfshark boasts many improvements over earlier versions such as symmetrical designs and thicker edges.

-All of these allow riders to enjoy downhill speeds while also being versatile enough for all sorts of riding styles around town like freeriding along pavements.
+All of these allow riders to enjoy downhill speeds while also being versatile enough for all sorts of riding style around town like freeriding along pavements.

 - Super durable